 PROCLAMATION BY THE GOVERNOR OF THE STATE OF CALIFORNIA

-Ten years have now passed since the terrible events of September 11, 2001.
-On that day, Al-Qaeda terrorists hijacked four commercial airliners to use as suicide missiles against major American landmarks, including the Pentagon and New York’s World Trade Center, where most of the nearly three thousand victims perished.
+Eleven years ago today, Al-Qaeda terrorists hijacked four commercial airliners to use as suicide missiles against major American landmarks, including the Pentagon and New York’s World Trade Center, where most of the nearly three thousand victims perished.

-On this somber anniversary, I urge all Californians to commemorate the lives we lost and the bravery of those who responded.
-I have ordered all flags on state buildings to be flown at half-staff, and I hope that others will follow the same observance at their homes and places of business.
+On this somber anniversary, I urge Californians to commemorate the lives we lost and the bravery of those who responded.
+I have ordered all flags on state buildings to be flown at half-staff.

 EDMUND G. BROWN JR.

 Governor of California